 The Board is responsible for the other information.
-The other information comprises the information included on page 1 Statement of Responsibility, page 21 Members of the Board schedule, page 22 Kiwisport note, statement of Compliance with Employment Policy, the Statement of variance, the Evaluation of the school's students' progress and achievement, the Report on how the school has given effect to Te Tiriti o Waitangi, cover page and index page, but does not include the financial statements, and our auditor's report thereon.
+The other information comprises the information included on Statement of Responsibility, Members of the Board schedule, Kiwisport note, statement of Compliance with Employment Policy, Statement of variance, Achievement data, Report on how the school has given effect to Te Tiriti o Waitangi, cover page and index page, but does not include the financial statements, and our auditor's report thereon.